stefanradev93/BayesFlow/README.md

 For starters, check out the walkthrough notebooks *Parameter_Estimation_Workflow.ipynb* and *Model_Comparison_Workflow.ipynb*.

-A cornerstone idea of amortized Bayesian inference is to employ generative neural networks for parameter estimation, model comparison and model validation. when working with intractable simulators whose behavior as a whole is too complex to be described analytically.
-The figure below presents a higher-level overview of this idea.
+A cornerstone idea of amortized Bayesian inference is to employ generative neural networks for parameter estimation, model comparison and model validation when working with intractable simulators whose behavior as a whole is too complex to be described analytically.
+The figure below presents a higher-level overview of neurally bootstrapped Bayesian inference.

 ![Overview](https://github.com/stefanradev93/BayesFlow/blob/master/img/high_level_framework.png)